jsr6720/jsr6720.github.io/_posts/2017-03-30-first,-break-all-the-rules.md

 ## My Review 5/5

-Great book that challenges many of the assumptions about managing people.<br/><br/>Greatest contribution is the list of questions that guide great performers.<br/>Do I know what is expected of me at work?<br/>Do I have the materials and equipment I need to do my work right? <br/>Do I have the opportunity to do what I do best everyday? <br/>...
-Many more<br/><br/>Remember that "average" is a long way off from a cluster of high-performers.
+Great book that challenges many of the assumptions about managing people.

+Greatest contribution is the list of questions that guide great performers.

+Do I know what is expected of me at work?

+Do I have the materials and equipment I need to do my work right?

+Do I have the opportunity to do what I do best everyday?

+...
+Many more

+Remember that "average" is a long way off from a cluster of high-performers.
 Focusing on innate talent and train skills is the best way to accomplish great staff.

 ### Date Read
 2017/03/30